 What do people say about mystery shopping for Second to None?

-Keep in mind that if you live in a very rural area without a lot of stores around you, you probably won't have as many shops available that you can do.
-And the ones that are available might require that you drive far away, and most likely you won't get reimbursed for gas.
+Keep in mind that if you live in a very rural area without a lot of stores around you, you probably won't have as many shops available for your area.
+And the ones that are available might require that you drive far away.
+Obviously, this could be problematic if you aren't getting a gas reimbursement.

-How do you sign up as a shopper at Second to None?
+How do you sign up for Second to None mystery shopping opportunities?

 Go here to get registered.
 Good luck, and please provide any feedback you have on the company below.